Banshee (film): Plot

 One day everything changes when she steals a distinct vintage car (a 66 Dodge Charger) right before a date.
-Lacking in concentration, she drops her ID card at the crime scene and doesn't even realize the loss.
+Lacking in concentration, she drops her ID card at the crime scene and doesn't realize it.

-After she has delivered the car to her fencer she returns home only to find a threatening letter.
+After she has delivered the car to her fence she returns home only to find a threatening letter.
 The owner of the stolen car has kidnapped her lover and demands his car back.

 Sage brings the car back to the parking area where she stole it and hopes that her lover will be released in exchange.
 Instead, she finds in her flat two police officers and her lover's corpse.

 The police consider her the number one suspect and try to arrest her.
 She barely escapes and starts an investigation of her own.
-Hunted by police and by her furious fencer, she tracks down the murderer, who turns out to be a serial killer.
+Hunted by police and by her furious fence, she tracks down the murderer, who turns out to be a serial killer.

-He has captured and is about to kill Sage's friend Brenna.
-She manages to save Brenna, only for the two to suddenly have to run for their lives.
+Sage saves a cop, Oliver Fitzgerald, from being run over by a train, so he begins to trust her and believes she couldn't have murdered her boyfriend.
+She tracks the 66 Burgundy Charger, to a maintenance man called John Larch and pays him a visit, but is spotted and escapes before being caught by Larch.
+She tells the cop Oliver about it, who goes up to Larch's attic and finds DVD recordings of screams, presumably those of his victims and shows them to his chief.
+Police discover that Friedling is Larch's real last name and enter a hotel room where he stays.

+After being captured by her own gang, Sage manages to free herself and goes back home to realize Brenna was at a night club.
+She visits the night club and learns from the Bartender that Brenna was with the DJ last night.
+She follows the DJ to a hotel room and finds Brenna's necklace and pictures of various missing girls.
+She frees Brenna from a locked box and lowers her down the elevator shaft via a firehose.

+Oliver arrives there and fights with Larch with help from Sage.
+Larch is struck one last time with a hammer by Sage before falling down dead.
+Sage and Oliver walk out exhausted.